rstudio/shiny/tools/README.md

 grunt watch
 ```

-One of the tasks minifies `shiny.js` to generate `shiny.min.js`.
+One of the tasks concatenates all the .js files in `/srcjs` together into `/inst/www/shared/shiny.js`.
+Another task minifies `shiny.js` to generate `shiny.min.js`.
 The minified file is supplied to the browser, along with a source map file, `shiny.min.js.map`, which allows a user to view the original Javascript source when using the debugging console in the browser.

-During development of Shiny's Javascript code, it's best to use `grunt watch` so that the minified file will get updated whenever you make changes to `shiny.js`.
+During development of Shiny's Javascript code, it's best to use `grunt watch` so that the minified file will get updated whenever you make changes the Javascript sources.